x-Cody-z/PuppetViewerWPF/README.md

  - Make sure you have Extended v4 mod for TPDP, this program uses a modified dll from it.
- - Copy the dxgi.dll into the game directory, it should overwrite the existing one
+ - Copy dxgi.dll and TPDPHook.ini into the game directory, they should overwrite the existing ones
  - Open Puppet Viewer, click the ? button and open the game .exe

 ## Instructions